Africk-Hunter/Archivist/README.md

 ### 2. Running scraper (optional)

-- Navigate to `scraper/` & run `python scraper.py`
+- Navigate to `/scraper/` & run `python scraper.py`

 ### 3. Running web application

 - Navigate to `/frontend/` & run `npm run serve`
-- The frontend server will be available at `http://localhost:8080` and it will proxy API requests to the backend server running at `http://localhost:5000`.
+- The frontend server will be available at `http://localhost:8080`.